Creating a local server configuration

 In the Web server URL field, specify the URL address of the server configuration root.
 This URL address will be the starting point for building the URL address of your application.
 Depending on your choice of the server configuration root, do one of the following:

 Type the URL address associated with the document root of your Web server as defined in the Web server configuration file.

-<URL of the server document root>/<path to the relevant folder relative to the server document root>.
+<Server document root URL>/<path to the folder relative to the server document root>

 Both the HTTP and the HTTPS protocols are supported.